-Mission teams have treated countless patients, and filled thousands of prescriptions in countries around the world, including the Amazon, Belize, Bolivia, Costa Rica, the Dominican Republic, Guatemala, Honduras, Taiwan, Uganda and Zambia, and in the U.S., Belle Glade, Fla.
+Mission teams have treated countless patients, and filled thousands of prescriptions in countries around the world, including the Amazon River, Belize, Bolivia, Costa Rica, the Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Taiwan, Uganda and Zambia, and in the U.S., Belle Glade, Fla. and Alaska.

 Despite the difficult physical conditions of mission trips, GSOP students receive invaluable on-the-job training and are able to put their knowledge and skills to the test.
 They have conducted numerous health screenings, distributed educational resources, planned activities for local children, exercised care and compassion, and most importantly, helped many individuals start a relationship with Jesus Christ.
 Upon their return, many of the teams present their experiences and impact of the trips during the school's weekly pharmacy chapels.